mlnmtt/Intercative_SmartLamp/README.md

 # Intercative_SmartLamp
 IoT design.
 Interactive Smart Lamp that includes prototype of the lamp, with arduino Wi-Fi integrated, and Android app.
-You need Arduino and FastLed.
+You need to install arduino_lampTCPok_SAVE.ino in your NodeMCU and you need FastLed strips.
+Arduino and Android must be on the same LAN.